markphd/gritlab/professional-js-for-web-developers/10-document-object-model/hierarchy-of-nodes.md

 Once the element has been added to the document tree, the browser renders it immediately.
 Any changes to the element after this point are immediately reflected by the browser.

+### Element Children

+Elements may have any number of children and descendants since elements may be children of elements.
+The childNodes property contains all of the immediate children of the element, which may be other elements, text nodes, comments, or processing instructions.

+	var ul = document.getElementById("myList");
+	var items = ul.getElementsByTagName("li");

+### The Text Type

+Text nodes are represented by the Text type and contain plain text that is interpreted literally and may contain escaped HTML characters but no HTML code.
+A Text node has the following characteristics:

+	nodeType is 3.
+	nodeName is "#text".
+	nodeValue is text contained in the node. parentNode is an Element.
+	Child nodes are not supported.

+The following methods allow for manipulation of the text in the node:

+- appendData(text) — Appends text to the end of the node.

+- deleteData(offset, count) — Deletes count number of characters starting at position offset.

+- insertData(offset, text) — Inserts text at position offset.

+- replaceData(offset, count, text) — Replaces the text starting at offset through offset + count with text.

+- splitText(offset) — Splits the text node into two text nodes separated at position offset.

+- substringData(offset, count) — Extracts a string from the text beginning at position offset and continuing until offset + count.

+	<div>Hello World!</div>

+	var textNode = div.firstChild;  //or div.childNodes[0]

+Change value:

+	div.firstChild.nodeValue = "Some other message";

+As long as the node is currently in the document tree, the changes to the text node will be reflected immediately.

+### Creating Text Nodes